axondeepseg/axondeepseg/docs/source/documentation.rst

 Testimonials
 ============
 Do you also use SCT and would like to share your feedback with the community?
-Please add your testimonial by clicking [here](https://docs.google.com/forms/d/e/1FAIpQLSdEbhUKqJ775XHItPteq7Aa3LDOk790p_1tq9auo9xoYS32Ig/viewform?usp=sf_link).
+Please add your testimonial by clicking `here <https://docs.google.com/forms/d/e/1FAIpQLSdEbhUKqJ775XHItPteq7Aa3LDOk790p_1tq9auo9xoYS32Ig/viewform?usp=sf_link>`_.
 Thank you 😊

 .. admonition:: Jane Doe, PhD/MD | University of Academia | United Nations 🇺🇳
    :class: testimonial